h-gear/revolution/README.md

 Founders Online corpus shaped the character, distribution, and spread of political ideas during the Revolutionary era.
 This project and associated analyses offer powerful new methods for addressing longstanding debates in the field of early American history.
-Also, by means of additional collected data (i.e., the Letters of Delegates to Congress), we show how the here included scripts and analyses can be easily accomodated to include other letter correspondence sources as well.
+Also, by means of additional collected data, we show how the here included scripts and analyses can be easily accomodated to include other letter correspondence sources as well.
 Ultimately, this allows researchers to get a more complete picture of the fluxes in the political discourse during the American Revolution.

-The project integrates (dynamic) topic analysis, word2vec-based shico results, and temporal social network analysis, in addition to providing geographical insights into the spreading of political ideas.

 ### Documentation
-Here's the link to learn more about the project's background [background](BACKGROUND.md).
+Here's the link to learn more about the project's [background](BACKGROUND.md).

 ## Project Organization